-With Deloitte reporting that 87% of organizations cite engagement as one of their top challenges, tracking employee engagement should be top of mind for HR professionals – which is why your organization should be listening closely to employees and using data to drive decisions.
+With Deloitte reporting that 87% of organizations cite engagement as one of their top challenges, tracking employee engagement should be top of mind for HR professionals.
+So your organization should be listening closely to employees and using data to drive decisions.

 Employee engagement surveys measure employees’ commitment to your mission, trust in leadership, and value they place on their work.
 So administer these regularly – say, once a month.
-This shows employees that your organization hears and values their voices.
-It also allows you to track trends and identify and address potential problem areas in your organization as they develop.
+Because this shows employees that your organization hears and values their voices.
+And, it allows you to track trends and identify and address potential problem areas in your organization as they develop.